Catherine Wilmers

 Catherine was in the National Youth Orchestra of Great Britain and Ivey Dickson wrote to her in 1976 'I always felt you had an excellent talent and am glad you are getting opportunities to use it'.

-Catherine particularly enjoys giving 'Magic Carpet' concerts for primary schools, as well as chamber music concerts and recitals.
+Catherine particularly enjoyed giving 'Magic Carpet' concerts for primary schools.
+She loves to perform chamber music concerts and recitals.

-She lives in Radwell, North Hertfordshire, with her husband Graham Kingsley and loves to grow yellow tomatoes, yellow courgettes, raspberries and giant thistles!
-They have two grown-up children, Heather and Martin who live in London.
-She tries to keep up with her amazing mother who teaches English as a foreign language in Cambridge, and never stops in her active life now into her 90s.
-Catherine loves travelling and she and Graham have had exciting visits to Romania, India, Uzbekistan and Cambodia.
+She lives in Radwell, North Hertfordshire.
+She is devastated that her husband Graham Kingsley died in August 2023 after nearly 40 years together.
+He supported all her music making.
+They loved to grow yellow tomatoes, yellow courgettes, raspberries and giant thistles!
+They have two grown-up married children, Heather and Martin who live in London with partners and their own children.
+She tries to keep up with her amazing mother who taught English as a foreign language until Covid, in Cambridge, and never stops her active life, now into her late 90s.
+Catherine loves travelling and she and Graham have had exciting visits to Romania, India, Uzbekistan, Kenya and Cambodia.

 Web links referring to Catherine's career: